 Sherwood moved to Spurs in 1999 and made 93 league appearances in four years, before joining Portsmouth in his final season as a Premier League player.

-After initially being placed as Interim Head Coach, the former England international impressed with a victory over Southampton and gained the role on a permanent basis.
+After initially being placed as Interim Head Coach, the former England international impressed with a victory over Southampton and gained the role until the end of the season.